Revox: Current technology

 The M51 MKII is available with two different amplifiers.
 The analogue version performs 5 x 60 Watt sinus, the digital Class-D-amplifier 5 x 200 Watt sinus.

 The M-series was extended in 2006 by the M10, a 19“ rack solution as central nerve and source centre and in 2010 by the M100, an audiophile Hifi-stereo amplifier with 2 x 200 Watt sinus power, FM-tuner and DVD-drive in an extremely compact housing.
 For the models M10 and M51, the latter is currently available in version MKII, the insertable modules are identical.
 For the M100 the modules, except for Multiroom, are offered as pluggable supplementations to the basic model.

 In the Multiroom operation the control of the rooms is effected by wall control units of the type M217/M218, by the remote controls M207 or M208 or by Apps, which are momentarily only available for the iOS-operating system.

 In addition to the pure Audio server M37 MKII the Multimedia server M117 was introduced in 2011.
 In 2012 Revox presented the new audiophile network receivers Revox Joy S120, S119 and S118.

 The workmanship of the devices is typically for Revox on a very high level and is characterised by the selection of precious materials like aluminium and glass.

 At the begin of 2020 Revox surprised with a new belt-driven turntable Studiomaster T700, which has a tone arm made of carbon fiber and a built in MC-Pre-amplifier.
 It is delivered with an Ortofon Quintet Bronze pick up.

 Reel to reel revived

 As of May 2016, Revox announced the re-introduction of a reel-to-reel tape player, to be released in the first quarter of 2017.
 Manufactured and developed in conjunction with HORCH HOUSE (a division of Lutz Precision k.s.), it will initially be a playback-only machine, with a recorder/reproducer to follow.
-To date there is no sign of this being a reality.
+In 2024, ReVox announced the birth of a brand new tape recorder, based on the historical success of the B77 line, the new B77 MK3.
+A top notch audiophile tape recorder for audiophile home use.